Why Your Local Agency RFPs Matter

 Increasing Small Businesses Protections

 Many city governments are increasing laws to protect and increase local business purchasing.
 For instance, the Mayor of Baltimore is reforming the City’s procurement system and making it easier for small businesses to bid.
 By lowering the barriers of entry, agencies will in effect stimulate their local economy and:

 - Increase knowledge of their small business economy and offerings

 Reforms like this are important for you to pay attention to, and also to be excited about!
 As local governments are critically thinking about ways to boost their economy, public sector improvements will be top of mind.

 As with any new market, you’ll want to do your research on your local city or county agency website.
 Look for information on budget cycles and assess their current spending categories.
 Begin to inform yourself of their critical needs.
 Make an effort to attend agency meetings, or join local associations.
 Gain as much agency insight you can to help you make focused business decisions that meet their requirements.

 Finally, the goal is to build your local portfolio.
 Your portfolio is your resume that will increase your chances of winning the next bid.
 Further, by winning your first contract and performing successfully, you’ll garner trust from your agency, community and even industry partners.

 Interested in Pursuing Local Agency RFPs?

 Your small business should take advantage of your local agency procurement requests.
 They offer the opportunity for consistency and growth, while staying local.
-Is your small business interested in pursuing local agency opportunities but does not know how to start?
+Is your small business interested in pursuing local agency opportunities but doesn’t know how to start?
 The Bid Lab can help by utilizing our Bid Finder tools which scan private and public entities spanning all industries including education, information technology, marketing, legal and more.
 So contact us today for a free consultation and let us guide you through the RFP management process.